yzyii/luashitacast/README.md

 - Rename the Rag_5040 folder to [Your_Character_Name]_[Your_Character_ID]
 - [Your_Character_ID] may be obtained from another plugin such as MobDB or by creating a blank lua using /lac newlua and then replacing the created folder.
 - Edit Equipment Sets in [JOB].lua.
-- Edit Elemental Staves (NQ vs HQ), Obis and other conditional gear in ..\\common\\gcmage.lua if you are using these luas for mage jobs.
+- Edit Elemental Staves (NQ vs HQ), Obis and other conditional mage gear in ..\\common\\gcmage.lua if you are using these luas for mage jobs.
-- Edit Fenrir's Earring in ..\\common\\gcmelee.lua if you are using these luas for melee jobs.
+- Edit Fenrir's Earring, Dream Ribbon and other conditional melee gear in ..\\common\\gcmelee.lua if you are using these luas for melee jobs.
 - Edit Aketons and Dream gear etc. and turn on or off additional logging and other settings in ..\\common\\gcinclude-rag.lua.
 - Set the i_can_read_and_follow_instructions_test boolean settings to true within gcmage.lua, gcmelee.lua, and gcinclude-rag.lua to confirm you actually read this and didn't waste other people's time.
 - Make sure you fill out the fastcastValue etc. correctly in your [JOB].lua if you are using any Fast Cast gear etc. in the Precast set.
 - Make sure you fill out the maxMP values correctly in your [JOB].lua if you are using these luas for mage jobs.
 - The midcast delay assumes you use the PacketFlow plugin.
-If you don't use PacketFlow, adjust the values in gcmage.lua (or gcmelee.lua for melee jobs).
+If you don't use PacketFlow, you MUST adjust the values in gcmage.lua and/or gcmelee.lua.
 - If you define a specific mainhand in regular sets, it will still equip the correct staff if you have them listed in gcmage.lua
 - If you have followed all these instructions and are experiencing crashes when loading the game or changing jobs, check out the Troubleshooting Crashes section below.